The Nissan Leaf is back, and it’s got a controversial new look

 Sleek, aerodynamic design

-The sloping roofline has also been a key driver of change when it comes to the car’s overall form, with Giovanni Arroba explaining to Auto Express about the latest model’s design philosophy.
+The sloping roofline has also been a key driver of change when it comes to the car’s overall form, with vice president, Nissan Design Europe, Giovanny Arroba explaining to Auto Express about the latest model’s design philosophy.
 “The Leaf is all about muscularity, wheel orientation, agility, but it should still have a sense of chic, urban, sleek and sexiness,” he explained.
 “The shape of the Leaf very much is again, shaped by bringing 604 kilometres [of range] to the customer within that price range.”

 Nissan has also sprinkled in plenty of nineties-inspired design details, which was a heyday for the brand.
 Elements such as three-dimensional rear lights and their clever ‘Ni-San’ (or two-three in Japanese) graphics, plus references to sports models like the 300ZX around the blacked-out rear panel, all suggest that the company is leaning into something the newer Chinese and Korean brands don’t have: heritage.